Becoming Eligible for Social Security Benefits by Being Currently Insured

 • disability benefits

-• disabled widow(er) benefits for widow(ers) between the ages of 50 and 60
+• disabled widow(er)s benefits for widow(er)s between the ages of 50 and 60

 • spousal benefits for spouses aged 62 or older

-The following are available to the survivors of currently insured workers:
+The following benefits are the only benefits available to the survivors of workers who were only currently insured:

-• Surviving spouse benefits if the widow(er) is caring for a child who is entitled to benefits under the deceased worker's earnings record and who is either:
+• mother's or father's benefits, if the surviving spouse is caring for the diseased worker's biological or adopted child, and if the child is entitled to benefits based on the deceased worker's earnings record and is either:

 • under the age of 16, or